 Workers with extraordinary ability, outstanding professors and researchers, and transferring executives and managers all receive high priority for U.S. green cards.

-The fourth preference category of employment-based green cards is an unusual one.
+The fourth preference category of employment-based green cards for ministers and religious workers is an unusual one.

 With the national interest waiver, U.S. Citizenship and Immigration Services decides that a person's work is so important that there’s no need to give first priority to a U.S. worker.
 It will thus “waive” or set aside the requirements of employer sponsorship and labor certification.